mlvandijk/gsrestservice/README.md

 This simple service was used in a POC to compare several test frameworks for testing REST services.

 ## How to test the service using cucumber from IntelliJ
-* Install the Cucumber for java plugin in IntelliJ
+* Install the Cucumber for Java plugin in IntelliJ
 * Edit run configurations: set Glue to "cucumber.stepdefs"
 * Run the feature file
 Note: The application is started from the test

 ## How to test the service using restassured
-* start the application
+* start the application (see above)
 * run the test (HelloWorldTest.java) in the test/java/restassured folder

 ## How to test the service using karate
-* start the application
+* start the application (see above)
 * run the test either by running the .feature file from the test/resources folder or by running the test file in the test/java/karate folder